Underfloor heating and cooling on suspended floors

 Installation Methods

-Hydrosol recommends these two installation methods for underfloor heating and cooling on suspended floors:
+Hydrosol recommends these three installation methods for underfloor hydronic circuits on suspended floors:

-1. Minitec underfloor heating and cooling circuits, which will raise the floor level by 15mm minimum.
+1. Minitec circuits, which will raise the floor level by 15mm minimum.
 Minitec is finished with a self levelling screed ready to take your finished flooring.

-2. Aluminium diffusion plates fixed between floor joists with insulation underneath raise your floor level by less than 1mm.
+2. Aluminium diffusion plates, which will raise your floor level by less than 1mm.
+They are fixed between your floor joists with insulation underneath.

 1. Minitec underfloor heating and cooling